-If you feel like you are constantly being drained when paying your rent, you are not alone.
+If you feel like you are constantly being drained when paying your rent, then you are not alone.
 In fact, according to the Center for Housing Policy, the costs of transportation and housing have increased by 44% since the year 2000.
 This is a lot compared to the household incomes that have only increased by 25%.
-In recent years, middle class homes spend 59% of their yearly income on the costs of transportation and housing.
-That’s why it is no surprise that there are more than 4.5 million U.S. households that receive some type of federal aid, according to the Center on Budget and Policy Priorities.
+In 2021, 24 million low-income Americans spent a majority of their yearly income on the costs of transportation and housing.
+That’s why it is no surprise that there are more than 10.4 million people in 5.2 million U.S. households that receive some type of federal aid, according to the Center on Budget and Policy Priorities.

-You may have many options for assistance, but federal government housing assistance programs can be the most reliable if you are eligible to receive it.
+You may have many options for assistance, but federal government housing assistance programs can be the most reliable.
+You will have to be eligible to receive any assistance; it is not an easy thing.
 However, it may feel overwhelming trying to navigate federal assistance.
 Luckily, that doesn’t need to be the case and it can be easier to file for federal assistance than you expect.
+There are different federal government housing assistance programs, which will help provide financial relief to your current situation.
+(Center on Budget and Policy Priorities)

 Government Housing Assistance Programs